ambielecki/e28/independent-study/README.md

 <https://www.php.net/manual/en/pdo.connections.php>
 <https://medium.com/@crmcmullen/how-to-run-mysql-8-0-with-native-password-authentication-502de5bac661>

-###Orchestrating Many Containers with nginx-proxy
+## Orchestrating Many Containers with nginx-proxy

 One thing you may have noticed, we have been accessing our web sites via localhost:8080, which is a pain.
-It is much nicer to use local domains instead, but this can be troublesome with docker.
+It is much nicer to use local domains instead, but this can be troublesome with Docker.
 Only one container at a time can be mapped to a local port, so only one could be mapped to 80, allowing a local domain.
 Fortunately, someone has a docker image that can be used to create an automapping nginx-proxy to orchestrate many containers, each responding to its own domain name.